CS5008Fall2025/midterm-report-Cat97-97/README.md

 * **Semester**: Fall 2025
 * **Languages Used**: C, Python

-> You are free to rename/ modify these sections as you need (and don't forget to remove this line..)

 ## Overview

-This report analyzes the runtime and operation counts of three Fibonacci algorithms: iterative, naive recursive, and dynamic programming (memoized and tabulation), implemented in C and Python.
-I provide Big O analysis with reasoning and pseudocode, then compare empirical results across algorithms and languages.
+This report analyzes three Fibonacci algorithms—iterative, naive recursive, and dynamic programming (memoized/tabulation)—implemented in C and Python.
+I present Big O (time and space) with pseudocode and compare empirical results across algorithms and languages.

 ### Pseudocode and Big O